19hours/sg-statutes/Acts/Central Provident Fund Act.md

 ### Board may cancel insurance cover

-43\.—(1) If the Board has reason to believe that an insured person is incapacitated or suffering from terminal illness on or before the date of commencement of his insurance cover under the Scheme, the Board may cancel the cover of that person under the Scheme and upon such cancellation that person shall cease immediately to be insured under the Scheme.
+43\.—(1) If the Board has reason to believe that an insured person is incapacitated or suffering from serious illness on or before the date of commencement of his insurance cover under the Scheme, the Board may cancel the cover of that person under the Scheme and upon such cancellation that person shall cease immediately to be insured under the Scheme.

 [23/89]

+[Act 6 of 2016 wef 01/05/2016]

 (2) All premiums paid by any person whose cover under the Scheme has been cancelled under subsection (1), together with the whole or such part, as the Board may determine, of the interest that would have been payable if the amount of such premiums had been standing to the credit of that person’s account in the Fund, shall be refunded in such manner as may be prescribed by regulations made under this Part.